raspberrypilearning/cd-dice-roller/en/step_4.md

     </select>
 ```

+Note that this element has the id `selectDice`.
+Remember this id, as you are going to use it to write the next bit of code.

 --- /task ---

-You should see a select box appear beside the button.
-This has two options, 1 or 2, which the user can now use to select the amount of dice they would like to roll.
-Take note of the `id` — we will need this next!
+A `select` drop-down menu should appear beside the button.
+The menu should have two options: 1 and 2.
+The user of your simulator can now choose the number of dice to roll.

 ![Image of the select box next to the button](images/selectBox.png)

-Next, you need to get the number of dice they picked from the select box.
-Similar to how you put your dice mat in a variable at the beginning, you will do the same here using the select ID.
+Next, you need to get the number chosen in the `select` drop-down menu.
+This works in a similar way to how you put your dice mat in a variable.

 --- task ---

-Add the following to the top of your JavaScript code:
+Add the following code to the top of your JavaScript file:

 ```javascript
     var diceNumberBox = document.getElementById("selectDice");